 - The battery: A rechargeable battery that provides power and heat to the vape pen.

 There are several different types of vaporizers available in today’s market.
 Here are some of the most common ones:

 Conduction vaporizer: Conduction vaporizers were the first type to reach the market.
 They are often less expensive and more user-friendly than other alternatives.
 They’re also more efficient.
-That’s because conduction is a process in which heat is transmitted directly from one substance to the next; in this case, from coil to cannabis oil.
+That’s because conduction is a process in which heat is transmitted directly from one substance to the next; in this case, from coil to medical marijuana oil.

 Water-cooled vaporizer: Also known as the “liquid filtration vaporizer,” this type of vape is one of the newest on the market.
 It combines the smoothness of vaping with the additional filtration of a water bong.

 Portable oil vaporizer: These vaporizers are called “vape pens” because of their size and shape.
 Portable oil vaporizers are often inexpensive, even though many of them contain high-quality, CO2-extracted cannabis oil.
 Just be aware that some vapes may use untested, unregulated fillers — so look for quality-controlled products.
 As always, lab verification is important.

 The scientific community is generally in consensus about vaporization being a safe and effective delivery method that is safer than smoking.
 All the way back in 2008, a study in The Journal of Psychopharmacology called vaping a “suitable method for the administration of THC.”

 Just because vaping is generally safe, however, does not mean that everything is safe to vape.
 Many vape products use harmful ‘cutting agents’ to improve their viscosity.
 One cutting agent used by some producers is polyethylene glycol (PEG).
 When PEG overheats, it can produce cancer-causing molecules called carbonyls.
 One of the better-known carbonyls is formaldehyde.